yuzie007/mpltern/docsrc/notes_for_documentation.rst

 How the table of contents displays
 ==================================

-In Sphinx version 2.0+, the TOC taken from "contants" by default.
+In Sphinx version 2.0+, the TOC taken from "contents" by default.
 Read the Docs, in contrast, the home page, which is "index" by default, is supposed to have ``toctree``, from which the TOC is created.
-What I wanted to do is to set "index" as the home page without showing the TOC expicitly.
+What I wanted to do is to set "index" as the home page without showing the TOC explicitly.
 This can be actually achieved by following https://sphinx-rtd-theme.readthedocs.io/en/stable/configuring.html#how-the-table-of-contents-displays.